TheOdinProject/curriculum/foundations/installations/installations.md

 We won't lie to you: installing packages, editors, and even entire operating systems (OS) can be very frustrating.
 However, having the experience of setting up a development environment to run the code you'll write is an invaluable, real-world skill you'll carry with you for the rest of your career.

-**If you are already using MacOS, Ubuntu, or [an official flavor of Ubuntu](https://ubuntu.com/desktop/flavours) as your operating system and have Google Chrome as an installed browser, you can skip this lesson.
+**If you are already using macOS, Ubuntu, or [an official flavor of Ubuntu](https://ubuntu.com/desktop/flavours) as your operating system and have Google Chrome as an installed browser, you can skip this lesson.
 Otherwise, follow the installation instructions below to set up your development environment.**

 ### Lesson overview